everpress-co/mailster/readme.txt

 = Version 2.2.10 =

 * improved: lists assigned to a form are now respected if form id is set explicitly on subscriber submission
+* added: 'mailster_campaign_content' filter to alter the content of campaigns
 * added: 'mailster_using_permalinks' filter

 = Version 2.2.9 =